HazimMohamed/Resume/README.md

   This repository contains a LaTex file of my résumé.
 Hosting my résumé on GitHub offers many benefits.
 I can:

-  +Branch from the main copy to cater different potential employers +Progress my resume without losing older copies +Have my résumé accessible and organized
+  + Branch from the main copy to cater different potential employers
+  + Progress my resume without losing older copies
+  + Have my résumé accessible and organized
-  +Clearly document my growth as a programmer through the Git diff feature
+  + Clearly document my growth as a programmer through the Git diff feature